determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

             environment_variables:
               - INHERITED_ENV_VAR=

+   -  Terminating a Determined AI job may cause the following conditions to occur:

+      -  Compute nodes go into drain state.

+      -  Processes inside the container continue to run.

+      -  An attempt to run another job results in ``Running a job gets the error level=error msg="invalid internal status, try resetting the pause process with \"/usr/local/bin/podman system migrate\": could not find any running process: no such process"``.

-   -  Podman creates several processes when running a container, such as podman, conmon, and catatonit.
+      Podman creates several processes when running a container, such as podman, conmon, and catatonit.
 When a Determined AI job is terminated by the user, Slurm will send a SIGTERM to the podman processes.
 However, sometimes the container will continue running, even after the SIGTERM has been sent.
 On Slurm versions prior to version 22, Slurm will place the node in the